Giwan/mytoori-blog/src/posts/2018-11-11-react-instead-of-jsp/index.md

 path: "/react-instead-of-jsp"
 date: "2018-11-11"
 title: "React instead of JSP"
-summary: "this is a  test"
+summary: "How React can replace Java Server Pages, handlebarJS, etc. as a templating language on the server"
 image: ""
 ---